confluentinc/cp-docker-images/examples/multi-datacenter/README.md

 ## Environment

-This has been validated on:
+This demo has been validated with:

 * Docker version 17.06.1-ce
 * Docker Compose version 1.14.0 with Docker Compose file format 2.1

 ## Start the services

-Start all services, and print some messages from various topics in each datacenter:
+Start all services and sample messages from topics in each datacenter:

 ```bash
 ./start.sh